Bavuett/dots/README.md

-# dots
+# dot
-Dotfiles and other nerdy things.
+Dotfiles for ricing configs.